 So instead, let’s talk about a bunch of them all together!
 For this article, I wanted to cover a variety of games inspired by Breakout that I’ve been meaning to play and talk about what makes them interesting.
 These games try to jazz up the ball-and-paddle game genre, either by adding new features or changing something about the genre itself.
 Maybe we’ll learn something by looking at several different Breakout clones at the same time! » Read more about Breakout roundup

-For better or worse, 5 A Day Adventures was originally given away to elementary schools and libraries for free.1 The program was meant to encourage kids to eat healthy food, but it’s also, unavoidably, an interactive ad for the Dole Food Company.
+For better or worse, the 5 A Day Adventures CD-ROM was originally given away to elementary schools and libraries for free.1 It was meant to encourage kids to eat healthy food, but it’s also, unavoidably, an interactive ad for the Dole Food Company.

 I realize that a promotional CD-ROM about fruit is sort of a ridiculous thing to write about.
-It almost doesn’t matter whether 5 A Day Adventures is any good at teaching kids about fruits and veggies, because the interesting part has less to do with the food pyramid and everything to do with the bigger colliding forces at work in the worlds of education, software, and public relations that produced this thing. » Read more about 5 A Day Adventures
+It almost doesn’t matter whether 5 A Day Adventures is any good, because the interesting part has less to do with the food pyramid and everything to do with the bigger colliding forces at work in the worlds of education, software, and public relations that produced this thing. » Read more about 5 A Day Adventures

 After the runaway success of Tetris, the game’s designer Alexey Pajtinov made a few sequels.